Only 1 Tip?

 Oh, the piercing of the heart as the neighborhood football game would be starting in mere seconds, and it was of vital importance that I not be late for that function.

 So after I cleaned up the mess and arrived late to the game, I learned two lessons that were far better and more important than our 3rd game of the day.

-First, unless it is a real emergency, you are not going to sneak out and leave a mess at my home.
+First, unless it is a real emergency, you will not sneak out and leave a mess at my home.
 Secondly, I am responsible for the messes I make and for putting things where they go.

-When we think about the things we do and what the results are of our actions big and small, we all can find things to improve on at least save ourselves some time and possibly money as well.
+When we think about the things we do and what the results are of our actions, big and small, we can all find things to improve on, save ourselves some time and possibly money.